 As many as 2 out of 5 people on earth today can thank one very bright chemist for their existence.

-Fritz Haber would be the recipient of the Nobel Prize in chemistry in 1918 for creating a method of extracting nitrogen from the air and synthesizing ammonia from the nitrogen.
+Fritz Haber was the recipient of the Nobel Prize in chemistry in 1918 for creating a method of extracting nitrogen from the air and synthesizing ammonia from the nitrogen.
 He created this method just in time as natural fertilizers were set to run out worldwide.
 This process was an evolutionary invention that made significant impacts on agriculture worldwide.

 In the early 20th century, scientists had known that nitrogen was essential to plant life, as they knew the supply of natural usable quantities was very limited.
 However, the technology couldn’t sustain the famine that was happening just in Germany, never mind the rest of the world.